The Windrush scandal, which broke in April 2018, saw the UK government apologise for deportation threats made to Commonwealth citizens' children.

 What did the government do?

-Prime minister at the time, Theresa May, apologised for their treatment.
+Then prime minister Theresa May apologised for their treatment.
 An inquiry was announced and a compensation scheme established.

-The inquiry, which released its report in March this year, said that the scandal was "foreseeable and avoidable".
-The report criticised "a culture of disbelief and carelessness" in the Home Office.
+The inquiry, which released its report in March 2020, said that the scandal was "foreseeable and avoidable".
+Its report criticised "a culture of disbelief and carelessness" in the Home Office.

 The inquiry made 30 recommendations including :

-- the Home Office should set up a full review of the UK's "hostile environment" immigration policy
+- setting up a full Home Office review of the UK's "hostile environment" immigration policy

 The government has said it accepts the recommendations in full and is working on a plan to implement them.